-The central area in Kamakura is surrounded on three sides by low but
+The central area of Kamakura is surrounded by mountains in the northern, eastern, western sides.

-When you tour around the city on foot, probably you must pass several slopes.
+When you tour around this city on foot, probably you must pass several slopes.

-Kamakura is a historic city, but has no historic cityscape.
+Kamakura is a historic city, but it has no historic cityscape.

 Many temples and historic spots are dotted in the city, and they are decorated with surrounding small mountains and forests.